Generalization of Gibbs Entropy and Thermodynamic Relation: Thermodynamic relation

 where

 Let the thermal reservoir be quasi-ideal in the sense that the ensemble PDF of the closed total system (containing the thermal reservoir) is always given by the form

-where $\mathcal{E}$ and $\mathcal{T}$ are respectively the energy and (conventional equilibrium) temperature of the reservoir: the reservoir always varies through quasi-equilibrium process.
-In such case, for all irreversible process where $d Q^{(1)}=0$, the entropy variation of the closed total system is given as
+where $\mathcal{E}$ and $\mathcal{T}$ are respectively the energy and (conventional equilibrium) temperature of the reservoir: the reservoir always varies through a quasi-equilibrium process.
+In such a case, for all irreversible processes where $d Q^{(1)}=0$, the entropy variation of the closed total system is given as

 where the inequality comes from (\ref{entropy theorem}).
 Thus, we expect $\sum_{n=2}^{\infty} \int_{I} \frac{d Q^{(n)}}{T_n} > 0$ in (\ref{equilibrium-nonequilibrium relation}), and obtain the classical relation